Consumer Discretionary Portfolio Fund Market Value

 In the world of financial modeling, what-if analysis is part of sensitivity analysis performed to test how changes in assumptions impact individual outputs in a model.
 When applied to Consumer Discretionary's mutual fund what-if analysis refers to the analyzing how the change in your past investing horizon will affect the profitability against the current market value of Consumer Discretionary.

-If you would invest 0.00 in Consumer Discretionary on January 19, 2025 and sell it all today you would earn a total of 0.00 from holding Consumer Discretionary Portfolio or generate 0.0% return on investment in Consumer Discretionary over 30 days.
-Consumer Discretionary is related to or competes with Industrials Portfolio, Automotive Portfolio, Leisure Portfolio, Multimedia Portfolio, and Construction And.
-The fund invests primarily in common stocks More
+If you would invest 0.00 in Consumer Discretionary on December 16, 2024 and sell it all today you would earn a total of 0.00 from holding Consumer Discretionary Portfolio or generate 0.0% return on investment in Consumer Discretionary over 90 days.
+Consumer Discretionary is related to or competes with Industrials Portfolio, Automotive Portfolio, Leisure Portfolio, Multimedia Portfolio, and Construction.
+It invests at least 80 percent of assets in securities of companies principally engaged in the manufacture and distribut...
+More

 Consumer Discretionary Upside/Downside Indicators